softpano/neatbash/README.md

 #%NEST=0

 NOTES:

-Again, all control statement should start at the first position of the line.
+1. Again, all control statement should start at the first position of the line.
 No leading blanks are allowed.

-ATTENTION: No spaces between NEST and = pr NEAT and ++/-- are allowed.
+2. ATTENTION: No spaces between NEST and = or NEAT and ++/-- are allowed.

 Also you can arbitrary increase and decrease indent with this directive